andre-ye/andre-ye.github.io/english/spring/reading-notes/silent-spring/silent-spring.md

 Page 10 in PDF.
 - The scene opens on a town with prosperous farms and a beautiful landscape.
 - An "evil spell" settles upon the community; there is death everywhere, vegetation is burnt, life is lifeless.
-- This town does not actually exist, but it is formed of thousands of towns in America and elsewhere.
+- This town does not exist, but it is formed of thousands of towns in America and elsewhere.

 > "What has already silenced the voices of spring in countless towns in America?
 This book is an attempt to explain."